 The Office of Counseling Services provides counseling services to students who may be experiencing psychological, behavioral, or learning difficulties.
-Individual or group counseling is offered to provide students with the skills to manage and overcome emotional and psychological concerns that interfere with their ability to achieve academic and personal success.
-Other services provided include: Crisis Intervention, assessment, consultation, psycho-education, and referrals.
+Individual or group counseling is offered to provide students with the skills to manage and overcome emotional and psychologi- cal concerns that interfere with their ability to achieve academic and personal success.
+Other services provided include: Crisis intervention, assessment, consultation, psycho-education, and referrals.
 Drug and alcohol education is offered and referrals are provided for intensive and specialized treatment.
-Services are confidential_and provided free to students enrolled at the university.
-The Lincoln University maintains the confidentiality of identifiable health information in accordance with the provisions of The Health Insurance Portability and Accountability Act of 1966 (HIPAA) Act.
-Office hours are Monday-Friday from 9:00am to 5:00pm, and for additional information call extension 7244.
+Services are confidential and provided free to students enrolled at the university.
+Lincoln University maintains the confidentiality of identifiable health information in accordance with the provisions of The Health Insurance Portability and Accountability Act of 1966 (HIPAA) Act.
+Office hours are Monday - Friday from 9 a.m. to 5p.m., and for additional information call 484-365-7244.
 Other available resources include:

-'''

-Crisis Intervention Chester County

-1 877-918-2100

-National Suicide Prevention

-1-800-273-Talk (8255)

-National Mental Health Association

-1-800-969-NMHA (6642)

-National Institute of Mental Health

-1-866-615-6464

-Trevor Project- Crisis & Suicide Prevention LGBT

-1-866-4-U-TREVOR

-Gay, Lesbian, Bisexual & Transgender National Hotline

-1-888-843-4564

-Chester County Drug & Alcohol

-1-800-692-1100

-Alcoholics Anonymous Support Groups

-215-923-7900

-Cocaine Helpline

-1-800-COCAINE
+Crisis Intervention Chester County 877-918-2100 National Suicide Prevention 800-273-TALK (8255) National Mental Health Association 1-800-969-NMHA (6642) National Alliance for the Mentally Ill 717-238-1514 National Institute of Mental Health 866-615-6464 Trevor Project- Crisis & Suicide Prevention LGBT 866-4-U-TREVOR Gav, Lesbian, Bisexual & Transgender National Hotline 888-843-4564 Department of Drug & Alcohol Services 610-344-6620 Chester County Drug & Alcohol 800-692-1100

-National Institute on Drug Abuse
+Alcoholics Anonymous Support Groups 215-923-7900 Narcotics Anonymous (Regional) 215-758-8200 Cocaine Helpline 800-COCAINE National Institute on Drug Abuse 800-662-HELP

-1-800-662-HELP

-'''